Monday and Friday @10:00am Leader: Kayla Grillet

 Core & Strength

-This class was previously known as “Stay Fit for Golf” and continues many of the same exercises.
-The focus of this class is overall strength and core training utilizing weights, bands, and mat work.
+A dynamic full body strength class incorporating small bouts of cardio and occasional mat work with the focus on core training utilizing weights, bands, and mat work.
 Core strength exercises strengthen your core muscles, including your abdominal muscles, back muscles and the muscles around the pelvis.
-Strong core muscles make it easier to do many physical activities.
+A strong core muscles make it easier to do many physical activities.

 Wednesday 11:30-12:00 – located offsite at Zeal